 However, it comes down to whether they knew about the medical condition, the medical condition was a risk of causing an accident, and if the situation resulted from a medical emergency.

-The Issue of Fault in a Louisville Car Accident Caused by Medical Conditions
+The Issue of Fault in a Louisville Auto Accident Caused by Medical Conditions

-Most states recognize that sudden medical emergencies happen, and if a car accident occurs during these situations, the person should not be liable for the accident.
+Most states recognize that sudden medical emergencies happen, and if an auto accident occurs during these situations, the person should not be liable for the accident.
 However, the driver must have an unforeseeable medical emergency that caused the crash.

 What is “unforeseeable” and what constitutes something that the driver could have predicted?